Bachchhan Paandey

-Bachchhan Paandey is a 2022 Indian Hindi-language action comedy film directed by Farhad Samji.
-Produced by Sajid Nadiadwala, the film stars Akshay Kumar, Kriti Sanon, Arshad Warsi and Jacqueline Fernandez.
+Bachchhan Paandey is a 2022 Indian Hindi-language action comedy film directed by Farhad Samji, produced by Sajid Nadiadwala.
+The film stars Akshay Kumar,Seema Biswas, Kriti Sanon, Arshad Warsi and Jacqueline Fernandez.
 Pankaj Tripathi, Prateik Babbar, Sanjay Mishra and Abhimanyu Singh play supporting roles.
 It is an official remake of the 2014 Tamil film Jigarthanda which itself was inspired by the 2006 South Korean film A Dirty Carnival.

-The film was released theatrically on 18 March 2022 and ended up as a huge commercial failure, bombing at the box office.
+The film was released theatrically on 18 March 2022 and received mixed-to-negative reviews from critics.
+It emerged as a box-office bomb.

 Plot

 Myra Devekar, a budding director, is given a task by a producer to come up with a gripping and violent gangster story to produce a film.
-To satisfy the producer's commercial outlook and her hunger for making a realistic flick, she decides to study the life of a real-life gangster for the script.
+To satisfy the producer's commercial outlook and her hunger for making a realistic film, she decides to study the life of a real-life gangster for the script.
 Her extensive research leads to menacing one-eyed Bachchhan Paandey of Baghwa, a ruthless gangster surrounded by quirky yet scary henchmen.

 Myra travels to Baghwa where she meets her best friend Vishu and tells him about her film idea on Bachchhan.
 Vishu gets furious and asks her to leave but is later persuaded to help her with the film.
 Both Vishu and Myra start to target Bachchhan's henchmen in an effort to get closer to him.
 Virgin, one of the goons, tells them about his former girlfriend Sophie, who was killed by the former.
 Vishu and Myra plant a microphone in Virgin's mobile phone to eavesdrop on his conversations with Bachchan.

 Later, it is revealed that Virgin was betraying Bachchhan for another criminal Rana Lohia, but is caught and killed by him.
 Vishu and Myra listen to the murder through the microphone, but are caught by Bachchhan's gang.
-Bachchhan sets out to kill Vishu and Myra, but agrees to spare them when he discovers that Myra is directing a gangster movie, under the condition that he plays the protagonist of the film.
+Bachchhan sets out to kill Vishu and Myra, but agrees to spare them when he discovers that Myra is directing a gangster film, under the condition that he plays the protagonist of the film.
 Myra initially doesn't accept, but Bachchhan kidnaps her producer, and Myra is forced to listen to his backstory to develop the script.